kossakova/Credit_Risk_Analysis/README.md

-# ml
+# Supervised Machine learning and Credit Risk

-Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions
+_Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions_

-resources: Python machine learning library

 # Overview of the analysis
 In 2019, more than 19 million Americans had at least one unsecured personal loan.
 That's a record-breaking number!
 Personal lending is growing faster than credit card, auto, mortgage, and even student debt.
 With such incredible growth, FinTech firms are storming ahead of traditional loan processes.
 By using the latest machine learning techniques, these FinTech firms can continuously analyze large amounts of data and predict trends to optimize lending.
 In this project, we used Python to build and evaluate several machine learning models to predict credit card risk.
 Being able to predict credit risk with machine learning algorithms can help banks and financial institutions predict anomalies, reduce risk cases, monitor portfolios, and provide recommendations on what to do in cases of fraud.

-### Resources used for this project:
+### Resources:
-Python
+- Python
-Scikit-learn Library
+- Scikit-learn Library
-imbalanced-learn  Library
+- imbalanced-learn  Library

-# Results:
+# Results

 Using our knowledge of the imbalanced-learn and scikit-learn libraries w were able to evaluate six machine learning models by using resampling to determine which is better at predicting credit risk.